 We present the first single-cell transcriptomic atlas of PSC, and a primary biliary cholangitis (PBC) comparator group, using 5' single-cell, 3' single-nucleus and spatial transcriptomics, as well as a complementary 100,000 cell reference neurologically deceased healthy donor (NDD) liver map.
-These maps revealed seven disease-associated cell subtypes including T-cell and NK-cell intermediate states, mast cells, dendritic cells, and neutrophils, as well as extensive disease-specific cell-cell interactions between immune and non-immune liver cells.
-A subpopulation of hepatocytes identified surrounding fibrotic lesions appeared to have lost their zonated expression and co-expressed cholangiocyte-specific markers, while TREM2+ and monocyte-like macrophages were concentrated within fibrotic regions.
+These maps revealed seven disease-associated cell subtypes including T cell- and natural killer (NK) cell-intermediate states, mast cells, dendritic cells, and neutrophils, as well as extensive disease-specific cell-cell interactions between immune and non-immune liver cells.
+This includes a subpopulation of hepatocytes identified surrounding fibrotic lesions that appeared to have lost their zonated expression and co-expressed cholangiocyte-specific markers, while TREM2+ and monocyte-like macrophages were concentrated within fibrotic regions.
 In experimental validations, these macrophages exhibited suppressed inflammatory potential, which could represent a pathway by which these myeloid cells contribute to immune dysregulation in PSC.